Linear strands of edge ideals of multipartite uniform clutters

-Suppose $I$ is the edge ideal of a $d$-partite $d$-uniform clutter.
+Suppose that $I$ is the edge ideal of a $d$-partite $d$-uniform clutter.
 If $I$ has a linear resolution then obviously its first linear strand is its resolution and in Theorem \ref{thm-main} we get a description of its minimal free resolution.
 Furthermore, Theorem \ref{thm-Lyu} describes the full Lyubeznik table of its Alexander dual (since the only nontrivial column is the last one).
-Therefore, it would be interesting to have a characterization of edge ideals of $d$-partite $d$-uniform clutter with a linear resolution.
+Therefore, it would be interesting to have a characterization for edge ideals of $d$-partite $d$-uniform clutters which have linear resolutions.
 This characterization was achieved by G.~Favacchio, E.~Guardo and J.~Migliore while establishing a characterization of arithmetically Cohen-Macaulay sets of points in the multiprojective space $(\PP^{1})^{\times d}$.